PotHix/pothix.github.com/content/posts/dactyl1.md

-\* I bought so many things and bundled them together that it's now hard to find the exact amount of money I spent considering taxes, currencies, bundled orders, etc. To simplify things a bit I used the average currency exchange from my credit card bill to get all the BRL prices marked with a \*.
+\* I bought so many things and bundled them together that it's now hard to find the exact amount of money I spent considering taxes, currencies, bundled orders, etc. To simplify things a bit I used the average currency exchange from my credit card bill to get all the BRL prices for these items.

-\*\* The item marked with \*\* is open for dispute.
+\*\* This item is open for dispute.
 For some reason the shipment was cancelled so I'm checking with the seller and didn't get a response.

 ## Cost and ETA